mecarito/Nytimes-App/README.md

 ## Code setup

 - open environment.ts file in src directory
-- on the key variable value, replace yourkey word with your api key that you generated from nytimes website
+- replace key value "yourkey" with your api key that you generated from nytimes website

 ## How to run the code